-- All institutions where a bachelor's degree was earned - All institutions where any of the required prerequisite courses were completed - · All non-U.S. institutions where any coursework was completed
+- All institutions attended - All institutions where a bachelor's degree was earned - All institutions where any of the required prerequisite courses were completed - All non-U.S. institutions where any coursework was completed

 Note: All other transcripts may be submitted as unofficial copies.